-- (a) a fox, wolf, dingo and mink; and - (b) any other animal prescribed by the regulations to be a restricted animal; and - (c) a hybrid of an animal referred to in paragraph (a) or (b). - (2) A person must not bring into the State, or cause or allow to be brought into the State, a restricted animal or a controlled animal unless the importation is in accordance with - (a) the prior written permission of the Secretary; and - (b) an authority under Part 4 of the Animal Health Act 1995.
+- (a) a fox, wolf, dingo and mink; and - (b) any other animal prescribed by the regulations to be a restricted animal; and - (c) a hybrid of an animal referred to in paragraph (a) or (b). - (2) A person must not bring into the State, or cause or allow to be brought into the State, a restricted animal or a controlled animal unless the importation is in accordance with - (a) the prior written permission of the Secretary; and - (b) the Biosecurity Act 2019.

-(a) a restricted animal, a fine of not more than 500 penalty
+(a) a restricted animal, a fine of not more than 500 penalty units or imprisonment for a

-- units or imprisonment for a term of not more than 5 years, or both, for each animal in respect of which the offence was committed; or - (b) a controlled animal, a fine not exceeding 10 penalty units in respect of each animal in respect of which the offence was committed. - (3) A person must not, except in accordance with the prior written permission of the Secretary - (a) be in possession of a restricted animal; or - (b) cause or allow a restricted animal, a ferret or a controlled animal to go at large in the State.
+- term of not more than 5 years, or both, for each animal in respect of which the offence was committed; or - (b) a controlled animal, a fine not exceeding 10 penalty units in respect of each animal in respect of which the offence was committed. - (3) A person must not, except in accordance with the prior written permission of the Secretary - (a) be in possession of a restricted animal; or - (b) cause or allow a restricted animal, a ferret or a controlled animal to go at large in the State.